 In 2003-2017, Ms Pavlova performed on various concerts stages in Moscow (The Small, Big and Rakhmaninov’s Halls of the Moscow Chaikovsky State Conservatory, Tchaikovsky Concert Hall, The International House of Music, the Central House of Performing Artists, the Art-Play Gallery, the Electrotheater, the School of Dramatic Arts, in Catholic church of Santa Maria’s immaculate conception, in a Catholic church of Peter and Paul, in Artcentre.moscow , and elsewhere), in St. Petersburg ( Big Hall of Shostakovitch’s Filarmony, the Maltese Temple, with program of works by Bach for a voice and organ, in the Museum of Dershavin) and in other cities of Russia.

 Natalia also actively performs contemporary music.
-She has recorded Iraida Yusupova‘s compositions in collaboration with Natalia Rubinshtein and Brahms-trio, and also worked with D. Cheglakovim and K. Lukinovym (including “Dreams fowler” based on David Colantoni‘s poems and “Petrel” based of M. Gorky’s poems), she has recorded Venus Rey’s compositiones “3 Bachiane mexicane” with “Orchestra del Veneto e di Padova “, direttore Fabrizio Da Ros.
+She has recorded 2 CD with Iraida Yusupova‘s compositions in collaboration with Natalia Rubinshtein and Brahms-trio, and with D. Cheglakovim and K. Lukinovym (including “Dreams fowler” based on David Colantoni‘s poems and “Petrel” based of M. Gorky’s poems), she has recorded Venus Rey’s compositiones “3 Bachiane mexicane” with “Orchestra del Veneto e di Padova “, direttore Fabrizio Da Ros.

 In the summer of 2013, at the Chaikovsky Concert Hall she sang Ksenia in Prokofiev’s “Boris Godunov” and Cordelia in Shostakovitch’s “King Lear” with the Svetlanov Symphony Orchestra and the Moscow Conservatory Chamber Choir, with Maxim Mikhailov (bass), and Vladimir Yurovsky conducting.
 She also sang “The Brazilian Bachiana” of Villa Lobos at the “Music Masters” International Festival in Moscow, with a cello orchestra conducted by Giovanni Sollima, and at the Cypress International Festival dedicated to the 150th anniversary of Stanislavsky’s birth.
 In 2014- 2015 she sang at the international festival” 11 lune” in Volterra, at the Moscow House of Music on the occasion of “The Sounds of Moscow” international festival, and at “The Mysteriograph Festival” (the main part in the ballet-opera “Annunaki” by Iraida Yusupova ).